 Step #3: Secure the food in the house

 Move all the food you have in the house to a safe location outside.
-Also, you can double bag some of the food using the special fumigation bags.
+Also, you can double bag some of the food using special fumigation bags.

 Do not leave food in the fridge as it will not be safe after the fumigation process is complete.
-The food could harm either your health or that of your health of your pets if you consume it after the fumigation.
+The food could harm either your health or that of the health of your pets if you consume it after the fumigation.

 For food items that are still packaged in plastic bags such as rice, you should double bag them and move them to a secure location.
 However, you can retain any canned and still factory sealed food in the house.

 For any medications that are in the house, secure it by double bagging or taking them outside the house to be fumigated.

 However, remember first to take away the medication you will require before the house is secure for re-occupation.

 Step #4: Cut the shrubs near the house